arminfro/dotfiles/README.md

 I was a little tired of having long alias files and everything strewn about (which is extremely common on other dotfiles projects, too).
 That led to this project being much more topic-centric.
-I realized I could split a lot of things up into the main areas I used (Ruby, git, system libraries, and so on), so I structured the project accordingly.
+I realized I could split a lot of things up into the main areas I used (git, system libraries, and so on), so I structured the project accordingly.

 If you're interested in the philosophy behind why projects like these are